The Best Holiday Light Displays in Boston and Beyond

 Photo by Troy Thompson

 Whether you actually love Love Actually or you’re Ebenezer Scrooge himself, there’s one part of the holidays that everyone can collectively agree on: Those twinkling lights are just so pretty.
 And this time of year, Boston and the towns beyond it start to glow in the dark with elaborate displays.
-From a trolley tour through the nighttime streets of Somerville, to a theme park ablaze with 17 million bulbs, stick to the city or venture out to the suburbs to delight in these indisputably lovely lights.
+From a walking tour through the nighttime streets of Somerville, to a theme park ablaze with 17 million bulbs, stick to the city or venture out to the suburbs to delight in these indisputably lovely lights.

 So, fill your thermos up with hot cocoa and tuck your mittens into your coat: Festive, romantic, and photogenic all at the same time, here are the best places around to ooh and aah at pretty holiday lights.

-In and around Boston
+In Greater Boston

 Photo via Getty Images